wo-language/wo/justifications.md

 There a lot more design decisions when it comes to this.
 This may imply the necessity of a Box.

+Another question is whether to allow `?` and `!`.
+The downside is that it's short, but I haven't had any troubles noticing it.
+It also implies that the optionality and errability of stuff is a native part of the language, and we should think about it in those terms.
+Which, it is, there are countless cases of `(T, bool)` and `(T, error)` being returned and unwrapped.

+A problem with it is that something like `*` and `&` are pairs.
+But these have no pairs, so the type is also the thing that unwraps its own type.
+As long as we don't use `val?` for initializing an Option and instead use initializers such as `Option.of`, `Some(T)`, `None`, `Ok(T)`, `Err.of`, or `Err(e)` (I haven't decided the function names yet), then I think nothing would overlap in meaning.

 #### ImpureOption vs Nilable Option

 nil/zero value can mean none or something special depending on your situation, so